 In the village of Partry turn off the N84 at the signpost for Tourmakeady.
 Follow the signs through a series of minor roads for around 10km, and you’ll be greeted by the entrance to enchanting Tourmakeady Forest.

-As you walk the short 2.5k nature trail along the Glensaul River, keep an eye out for bluebell, foxglove, wild garlic, honeysuckle and wood anemone – and, in mid to late autumn, hidden crops of delicious chanterelle mushrooms.
-At the end of the trail, among the oak, birch, ash, hazel and holly lies the magical waterfall.
+As you walk the short 2.5k nature trail along the Glensaul River which is an amazing forest walk near Westport, keep an eye out for bluebell, foxglove, wild garlic, honeysuckle, and wood anemone – and, in mid to late autumn, hidden crops of delicious chanterelle mushrooms.
+At the end of the trail, among the oak, birch, ash, hazel and holly lie the magical waterfall.
 The trail is dotted with several seated picnic areas, ideal for a forest feast.

 6. Moorehall & Lough Carra